FBDev64/FBD/README.md

 sh ./setup.sh
 ./src/fbd.sh
 ```
 The only dependency is Gum.
-You need it in order to run FBD correctly, else you'll et an error.
+You need it in order to run FBD correctly, else you'll get an error.

 ## Charm_